Rasoolsadrieh/Seyedrasool_Sadrieh_p0/README.md

 ## Description

-Bank for all users from all side of the World!
+Bank for all users from all sides of the World!
 ## User Story

 - [ ] As a new user, I should be able to register myself on the system, so that I can begin using the RossBank project application.